 The Cafe Terrace is apart of the Permanent Collection at the Metropolitan Museum of Art in NYC.

-The Legendary Les Paul, father of the modern, solid body electric guitar and inventor of numerous ground breaking audio recording techniques, was born on this day, June 9th, in 1915.
+The Legendary Les Paul, father of the modern, solid body electric guitar and inventor of numerous ground breaking audio recording techniques, turns 94 today, having been born on this day, June 9th, in 1915.
 Happy Birthday, Les!